Pranav1357sys/DRDO-Intern/Day 4 & 5/README.md

 # Day 4 & 5 — Polynomial Regression

-Today I experimented with polynomial regression models and simple model-search utilities.
+For day 4 and 5 I experimented with polynomial regression models and simple model-search utilities.

 ## Project structure